diegomacario/Teapong/README.md

  </p>
 </p>

-The external libraries it uses and their purposes are the following:
+The external libraries I used and their purposes are the following:

 - [GLFW](https://www.glfw.org/) is used to interact with the windowing system and to receive inputs.
 - [GLAD](https://glad.dav1d.de/) is used to load pointers to OpenGL functions.